edgar/NYCGeoClient/README.md

     $ gem install nyc_geo_client

-*NOTE:* You will need to register an application with the [NYC Developer Portal](https://developer.cityofnewyork.us/), and make sure that you check off access to the Geoclient API for the application.
-Take note of the Application's ID and key.
+*NOTE:* You will need to register an application with the [NYC API Portal](https://api-portal.nyc.gov/), and make sure that you check off access to the Geoclient API for the application.
+Take note of the Application's subscription key.

 ## API Usage Examples

     require "rubygems"
     require "nyc_geo_client"

-    client = NYCGeoClient::Client.new(app_id: 'ID', app_key: 'KEY')
+    client = NYCGeoClient::Client.new(subscription_key: 'KEY')

     # get block and property level information about an address
     client.address(house_number: '13', street: 'crosby', borough: 'manhattan')